soulish/NCAA_C/README.md

 There is also a tournamentInfo directory, which contains information about the NCAA tournament for every year since 2001.
 Those files will not be needed until the very end of the process.

+The src/ directory contains all of the class files for the project and will be fully explained below.

 Lastly, there is a helpers directory, which contains very small bits of helpful code that will be useful throughout the project.
 One is called